-Russia awaits ruling on Olympic ban for flag, anthem
+Russia banned from using its name, flag at next 2 Olympics

-GENEVA (AP) — Russia will find out Thursday if its name, flag and anthem will be banned from the next two Olympics and all world championships for up to four years because of state-backed doping.
+GENEVA (AP) — Russia was banned Thursday from using its name, flag and anthem at the next two Olympics or at any world championships for the next two years.

-The Court of Arbitration for Sport is preparing to publish a ruling which could also block Russia from bidding to host major sporting events over the next four years.
+The Court of Arbitration for Sport’s ruling also blocked Russia from bidding to host major sporting events for two years.

-Although Russian athletes and teams will continue to compete at the Olympics and world championships as long as they are not implicated in doping, the verdict could still be the nation’s most severe punishment in sports.
+Russian athletes and teams will still be allowed to compete at next year’s Tokyo Olympics and the 2022 Winter Games in Beijing, as well as world championships including the 2022 World Cup in Qatar, if they are not implicated in doping or covering up positive tests.

-The court in Lausanne, Switzerland, has said it will publish a statement at 4 p.m. to announce the verdict of its three judges.
-Either side will be able to appeal to the Swiss supreme court.
+The punishments are less than the four-year ban the World Anti-Doping Agency had proposed.

+One small win for Russia is the proposed team name at major events.
+The name “Russia” can be retained on uniforms if the words “Neutral Athlete” or “Neutral Team” have equal prominence, the court said.

+Still, the court’s three judges imposed the most severe penalties on Russia since allegations of state-backed doping and cover-ups emerged after the 2014 Sochi Olympics.

-The latest case centers on allegations that Russian state authorities tampered with a database from the Moscow testing laboratory before finally handing it over to the World Anti-Doping Agency as evidence to prosecute long-standing doping violations.
+The case centered on accusations that Russian state authorities tampered with a database from the Moscow testing laboratory before handing it over to WADA investigators last year.
+It contained likely evidence to prosecute long-standing doping violations.

-The CAS process is formally between WADA and the Russian anti-doping agency.
-The Russian agency, known as Rusada, was ruled non-compliant one year ago.
+The CAS process was formally between WADA and the Russian anti-doping agency.
+The Russian agency, known as Rusada, was ruled non-compliant last year — a decision upheld Thursday by the three judges.

-Rusada did not accept a wide-ranging slate of punishments proposed by the WADA executive committee and forced the dispute to be decided by CAS.

 When a four-day hearing was held in Lausanne last month, Russian athletes and their lawyers took part as third parties arguing they should not be punished for misconduct by state officials not working in sports.